 Happy June!
 Summer is fast approaching and with new beginnings, we bring you a new post in our FAQ series!
 This month, we discuss the Professional LLC, or "PLLC" and the ins and outs of filing them.
-Q: What is a PLLC?
-A: A Professional Limited Liability Company is a special type of LLC that’s designed for licensed professionals, such as accountants, lawyers, and doctors (typically, professions that require a license).
-Some states do not allow licensed professionals to form an LLC since they don’t want them to escape personal responsibility for professional malpractice by “hiding behind” [...]
+What is a PLLC?
+A Professional Limited Liability Company is a special type of LLC that’s designed for licensed professionals, such as accountants, lawyers, and doctors (typically, professions that require a license).
+Some states do not allow licensed professionals to form an LLC since they don’t want them to escape personal responsibility for professional malpractice by “hiding behind” the personal liability [...]

 Happy May!
 This month, we will be going over the requirements for being or maintaining a registered agent and what the registered agent does for your business.
 Q: What is the purpose of the registered agent?
 A: The registered agent is the person named to receive important legal and tax documents on behalf of a business in a given state.
 This includes important mail sent by the state (annual reports or statements), state tax documents, as well as any Notices of Litigation.
-Virtually all states require corporations, LLCs, LLPs, LPs and nonprofits to appoint a registered agent [...]
+Virtually all states require corporations, LLCs, LLPs, LPs and nonprofits to appoint a registered agent in [...]

 When it comes to being more productive, you’ve got to give a hand to technology.
 Just think of how much less we’d get done when it comes to business efficiency if we didn’t have the Internet and all those amazing apps we use to get work done.
 Still, I’m amazed at how many people still do certain tasks the hard way, when there are easier ways to do them online.
 Take a leap into the 21st century by updating these business processes.